ojuneja/ILoveMarshmallow/README.md

 #ILoveMarshmallow
-This app was created for a Zappos Android Challenge.[Signed Apk](https://github.com/ojuneja/ILoveMarshMallow/blob/master/release_apk/IloveMarshmallow.apk)
+This app was created for a Zappos Android Challenge.
+You can find Signed App [here](https://github.com/ojuneja/ILoveMarshMallow/blob/master/release_apk/ILoveMarshmallow.apk?raw=true)

 ####APP Description:
 1. Takes input from the user for the search query(using the search endpoint).